10 inspirational women in science

 5. Professor Sian Harding

-Sian Harding leads the London BHF Centre of Regenerative Medicine from Imperial College London.
+Sian Harding leads the London BHF Centre of Regenerative Medicine.
 We established three such Centres in 2011, led from London, Edinburgh and Oxbridge, fostering collaboration between researchers to find a way to mend broken hearts.

 7. Dr Nicola Mutch